hazminfirdaus/hazminfirdaus/README.md

 ---

 ### 💬 Notes
-This repo is open for viewing and reference — it’s not a polished portfolio, but a **transparent snapshot of ongoing learning**.
+This page is open for viewing and reference — it’s not a polished portfolio, but a **transparent snapshot of ongoing learning**.

 <!--
 **hazminfirdaus/hazminfirdaus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.